Iodinemacer198/MMS-OS-in-C/README.md

 ## Use/Build instructions
 **Use from release ISO:** (iso/output)
 - Load ISO in your system of choice.
 It should work fine out the box.
 - This OS has been successfully tested in VMware and Qemu.
-I cannot guarantee its success in another VM or on actual hardware.
+I cannot guarantee its success in another VM or on, God forbid you try, actual hardware.

 **Build from source:**
 - Requires a Linux system or Windows Subsystem for Linux